 Historical, fun & educational activities in the Wildwood's & Ocean County, NJ

-"World Famous" Wildwood Boardwalk - This 2 mile long boardwalk has a total of five amusement piers plus a myriad of other carnival games, souvenir shops, food stands, waterparks and world class roller coasters.
-The boardwalk stretches from 16th Ave. in North Wildwood to Cresse Avenue in Wildwood Crest.
+"World Famous" Wildwood Boardwalk: This 2 mile long boardwalk has a total of five amusement piers plus a myriad of other carnival games, souvenir shops, food stands, waterpark and world-class roller coasters.
+The boardwalk stretches from 16th Avenue in North Wildwood to Cresse Avenue in Wildwood Crest.

-Cape May County Park and Zoo - Located off Exit 11 on the Garden State Parkway, our zoo is accredited by the American Association of Zoological Parks and Aquariums, placing it with the finest zoos in the world.
-There are over 250 species and many brand new exhibits.
-Admission is free.
+Cape May County Park and Zoo: Located off Exit 11 on the Garden State Parkway, our zoo is accredited by the American Association of Zoological Parks and Aquariums, placing it with the finest zoos in the world.
+There are over 250 species and educational exhibits.
+Open year-round 10:00 AM - 3:30 PM.

-Cape May Nature Center - The Nature Center of Cape May was founded in 1992, with the twin goals of creating a responsible stewardship program for open space surrounding Cape May Harbor and providing environmental education for people of all ages.
+Cape May Nature Center: The Nature Center of Cape May was founded in 1992, with the twin goals of creating a responsible stewardship program for open space surrounding Cape May Harbor and providing environmental education for people of all ages.
 The Center's focus on "hands-on" activities reflects a philosophy of personal responsibility for education.
 Adopted by the New Jersey Audubon Society in 1995, the Nature Center is one of nine staffed nature centers throughout the state.
-The facility, located on the Harbor in Cape May City, includes three classrooms, exhibit aquaria, a small gift shop, and display gardens.
+The facility, located on the Harbor in Cape May City, includes three classrooms, exhibit aquaria, a small gift shop and display gardens.
 The harbor and adjacent area provide natural areas that are used in the Center's programs.
 In addition, the Center is close to a diversity of habitats, which are easily incorporated into its programs.
-A variety of educational programs is available, either at the Nature Center or at alternate sites such as a school or club.
-The Nature Center offers a full schedule of natural history programs for the general public throughout the year.
-Nature Center programs are modular.
-Teachers may choose among the offerings and tailor a program to their curriculum or interests.
-(609) 898-8848.
+A variety of educational programs are available...

 Cape May Point State Park/Lighthouse - Located in Cape May Point State Park, Lower Township.
 More than 100 thousand visitors a year now experience a visit to the top of the lighthouse, participating in a century old rite of a visit to the Jersey Shore.
 For those who choose not to climb, the Oil House contains a fully-accessible visitors' orientation center and a Museum Shop stocked with maritime accessories and memorabilia.
 The present tower, which is the third documented lighthouse at the southern tip of New Jersey, has always been an attention-getting landmark as well as an aid-to-navigation for mariners.
 Because it is adjacent to the community of Cape May Point and just two miles from the city of Cape May, it has drawn visitors throughout its history.
 In 1882, the Cape May Ocean Wave reported that "the gentleman superintendent in charge [of the lighthouse], Mr. Samuel Stillwell, takes pleasure in showing visitors who have the nerve and strength of limb to the top, the interior of the lantern, and explaining the interesting operations of the light.
 A very picturesque view of the sea, bay, and country may also be obtained from the giddy heights of the edifice.
 In 1897, the newspaper made it clear that a visit to the lighthouse was a requisite part of one's vacation: "One of the interesting features to Cape May summer visitors is a journey to the top of the light house."